-The Chairman of the Board of Directors and the CEO were designated by the Board of SCOR Europe as persons effectively running SCOR Europe.
+The Chairman of the Board of Directors and the CEO were designated by the Board of SCOR Europe as a person effectively running SCOR Europe.

-The Board of Directors gives its sign-off for significant decisions prior to being taken and implemented, should they relate to strategy, business, investments, finance, risks or other operations.
-This ensures a review of such decisions by the Chairman of the Board and therefore compliance with the "Four Eyes Principles".
+The members of the Board of Directors, the CEO, and the Management Team members give their sign-off for significant decisions prior to being taken and implemented, should they relate to strategy, business, investments, finance, risks or other operations.
+Since all persons effectively running SCOR Europe belong to the Board of Directors, this ensures compliance with the "Four Eyes Principles".

-B.1.3.5 KEY FUNCTIONS
+B.1.3.6 KEY FUNCTIONS